EC-CS-528-BU-Cloud-Computing/Bringing-ChRIS-to-the-Cloud/ChRISPluginsToOpenShift/README.md

 The YAML files contained within this folder were used to create the components of a simple ChRIS pipeline consisting of a FS plugin (pl-lungs_pnc) and a DS plugin (pl-dcm2niix) on OpenShift.

-To create the resources represented by any of the yaml files above, ensure you have downloaded the OpenShift CLI and type the following command into your terminal:
+To create the resources represented by any of the YAML files above, ensure you have downloaded the OpenShift CLI and type the following command into your terminal:

 `oc apply -f INSERT_FILENAME`